Hagerstown, Maryland: Other representation

 Paul D. Corderman (R) serves the Hagerstown area in the Maryland Senate while Brooke Grossman (D) represents Hagerstown in the Maryland House of Delegates.
 April McClain Delaney (D) serves Maryland's 6th congressional district which includes Hagerstown.

 Education

-Initially Hagerstown had one high school known as Hagerstown High School located on Potomac Avenue between 1927 and 1958.
+Initially, Hagerstown had one high school, Hagerstown High School, located on Potomac Avenue between 1927 and 1958.
 It later became North Potomac Middle School after North Hagerstown High School was built on Pennsylvania Avenue and opened in 1958.
 South Hagerstown High School had already been built and was opened in 1956.